bonmotco/research/book4_Django3-by-example.md

 4. Order the result by the number of tags shared with the current post:
 5. Limit the query to the number of posts you want to recommend:

 ### Chapter 3: Extending Your Blog Application

+#### 1. Creating template and tag filters

+##### Creating Templates:

+Built-in template tags: { if } or { block }
+Custom template tags:
+- simple_tag: processes the data and returns a string
+- inclusion_tag: processes the data and returns a rendered template
+> located inside the blog application directory: templatetags

+To Dos:
+- Create a templatetags directory inside your application 'blog'; file name matters
+- register it in the template library with @register.simple_tag
+- load it via { load blog_tags } in the base.html to have it available
+- use it within a div container
+- you can use a @register_inclusion tag e.g. to get Posts ordered by a counter
+- u can also use the annotate function to add an aggregate value to a class like the Post() class.
+Here count is being used.

+##### Custom template filters

+Basic idea: using Markdown to write blog articles instead of HTML as Markdown is much easier to learn.

+- install the module: pip3 install markdown==3.2.1, and import it in the blog_tags.py file
+- register the template filter the same way the template tag was registered
+- then, load your template tags module in the post list and detail templates; add {% load blog_tags %}; edit the post/list.html to account for the markdown (compare book p.
+74)
+- run the server and use markdown

+#### 2. Adding a sitemap and post feed

+##### Adding a sitemap

+- Django has a sitemap framework which creates sitemaps dynamically
+- To install it: activate the *sites* and *sitemap* applications in your project by adding it to the INSTALLED_APP setting in _settings.py_
+- also define a setting for the SITE_ID = 1; run python manage.py migrate
+- Next create a sitemaps.py in the blog application
+- finally add the sitemap URL by editting the main urls.py file
+- test it by running: http://127.0.0.1:8000/sitemap

+##### Adding a post feed

+- The bult-in syndication feed framework is introduced
+- create a new file in the blog application named feeds.py

+#### 3. Implementing full-text search with PostgreSQL

+- search tasks are performed through the Django ORM like contains or its case-insensitive version 'icontains'.
+- Django provides powerful search functonality built on top of PostgreSQL's full-text search features.
+Therefore, PostgreSQL needs to be installed.
+- Install Postegre by downloading it
+- This throws the good old pyscogr errors... damn shizzle.
+- Searching against multiple fields is complicated and using a search view for different fields is recommended.
+-after the SearchForm is created, a template to display the form and the results is needed.
+Create a new file inside the blog/post/template directory, name it search.html and the code
+- Stemming and ranking results is explained, so is trigram search (which looks into related terms)
+- onstead of PostGreSQL, Haystack can be used to integrate ElasticSearch or Solr.
+Haystack is a Django applicatio that works as an abstration layer for multiple search engines.

+### Chapter 4: Building a Social Website